 The city of Granada has been shaped by the hills where the old districts in the Albaicin and the Alhambra were founded, brimming with steep, narrow streets, beautiful nooks and corners and marvellous landscapes.

 When the Moors crossed the Strait of Gibraltar in 711 they settled in what was then a small Visigoth town perched atop the Alhambra hill.
-Here they settled and erected walls and laid the foundation for the prosperous civilization that would follow.
+Here they settled and erected walls and laid the foundation for the prosperous civilisation that would follow.

 Its' splendour was reached in 1238 when Mohammed ben Nasar founded the Nasrid dynasty and the Kingdom of Granada stretched from Gibraltar to Murcia.
 This dynasty bore twenty kings until King Boabdil was forced to surrender to the Catholic Monarchs, King Ferdinand and Queen Isabella in 1492.